nplab/WebRTC-Data-Channel-Playground/README.md

 ## Gyrocolor
 If available, the clients changes the servers background color in dependence of its gyro-sensor values.

-## Feedback
+## Contact & Feedback
 We like feedback! :)
-Feel free to contact us: weinrank@fh-muenster.de
+Feel free to report bugs or ideas to us!
+Project maintainer: Felix Weinrank - weinrank@fh-muenster.de